Motley Fool Augmented Reality Review

 Motley Fool is in the business of stock market research.
-The company’s advisors do in-depth research on a range of stocks before narrowing their recommendations.
-Once a stock is chosen as a winner, the company compiles a research report for subscribers.
+The company’s analysts do in-depth research on a range of augmented reality technology stocks before narrowing down their recommendations to a select few.
+Once a stock is chosen as a winner, Motley Fool analysts send an alert and a research report to subscribers.

-The research is delivered in a simple and easy-to-read research report that covers all of the information you need to know about a company.
+The service’s research reports are cover all of the information you need to know about a company while still being approachable for casual investors.
 This is one of the areas where the Fool really shines.
-If you’ve ever combed through financial reports/filings or read through an analyst report, you’ve probably noticed how overwhelming they can be.
+If you’ve ever combed through financial reports or SEC filings or read through an analyst report, you probably noticed right away how overwhelming they can be.
 They are loaded with technical writing, jargon, and complex charts.

 A research report is only valuable if a) you actually read it, and b) you understand what you are reading.
 Motley Fool’s research reports check both those boxes.
 They are easy-to-read and easy to comprehend.